Daniil-Horobets/MyInterior-AI/README.md

 ### Model Summary

-**ControlNet** model on [replicate.com](https://replicate.com/) apply “canny edge” conditioning to a Stable Diffusion generator.
+**ControlNet** model on [replicate.com](https://replicate.com/) applies “canny edge” conditioning to a Stable Diffusion generator.
 The controlling idea is:
 - Convert your sketch to an edge map.
 - Condition the diffusion model on these edges.
 - Combine with your prompts (e.g., “Scandinavian living room, bright space, wooden floors”).